 As Paul reminds us, “If for this life only we have hoped in Christ, we are, of all people, most to be pitied” (1 Corinthians 15:19).
 Yes, we will have Easter joy not based on crowded spaces but on the Living Lord!

 So, dear Father, we praise and thank you for Pastor Ted and all the saints in that great cloud of witnesses who shout with us: “He is risen indeed!
 Alleluia!
 Grant us Easter joy this day and throughout eternity!
 And, we bless, laud, and magnify Thy holy Name for the gifts of all those dogs and beloved pets who eternally offer their raucous “Howl-lelujahs!”
 In Jesus’ name.
 Amen.

-Put thirty-seven pennies, nickels, or dimes in a bowl or box today to help to buy farm animals to help the global poor to make a sustainable living.
+Put forty-seven pennies, nickels, or dimes in a bowl or box today to help to buy farm animals to help the global poor to make a sustainable living.

 Pastor Samuel D. Zumwalt, STS

 English Standard Version (ESV)

 The Holy Bible, English Standard Version.
 ESV® Text Edition: 2016.
 Copyright © 2001 by Crossway Bibles, a publishing ministry of Good News Publishers.